HB 2608, Laws 2013, Chap. 217, § 6 (January 2014)

 On August 23, the State of Arizona filed a Notice of Appeal.
 The same day, the EORP filed a Response to Plaintiffs’ Response to the State of Arizona’s Motion to Clarify.
 The State of Arizona filed a Reply in Support of its Motion to Clarify on August 28, and a Notice of Appearance on August 31.
 The Court denied the Motion to Clarify stating “[t]he Court agrees with the Plaintiffs.
 The State poses a series of hypothetical questions that are not rooted in any ambiguity in the Court’s Order, which is direct and clear.”
 On September 7, the plaintiffs filed a motion to treat the State of Arizona’s appearance as a nullity and rule on the pending motion for fees and request for judgment.

-The appeal is pending in the Court of Appeals, Division One, under Case No. CA-CV 17-0527.
-On September 8, the appellees filed a combined motion to open the appeal and dismiss the appeal.
-The State of Arizona responded on September 27, 2017 to Plaintiffs- Appellees’ combined motion to open the appeal and dismiss the appeal.
-Plaintiff-Appellees’ filed a reply in support of their motion the following day.
-The Court ruled on October 5, 2017 to dismiss the appeal for lack of jurisdiction, while noting that nothing prevents appellants from filing a timely notice of appeal following a final order and entry of judgment.
+An appeal was initially filed in the Court of Appeals, Division One, under Case No. CA-CV 17-0527.
+On Oct.
+5, 2017, the court ruled to dismiss the appeal for lack of jurisdiction, while noting that nothing prevents the appellants from filing a timely notice of appeal following a final order and entry of judgment.

 The Court of Appeals officially closed the initial appeal on Nov.
 14, 2017.